-The "smoketest" testplan has about 20 tests that exercise a variety of features on a board.
+The "smoketest" testplan has about 20 tests that exercise a variety of features in a Linux system.
 After running these commands, a set of jobs will appear in the Jenkins interface.

 Once this is done, your Jenkins interface should look something like this:

 - Go to the Jenkins dashboard (in the main Jenkins web page),